MPalmer8/Joke-Discord-Bot/README.md

 # Joke-Discord-Bot
-An interactive Discord Bot used to generate jokes from an API and has various other uses
+An interactive Discord Bot used to generate jokes from an API and has various other uses.
+Created using Python

 Commands:
 ,joke - Fetch a joke from any category from the Joke API